rolkra/rolkra.github.io/_posts/2020-9-17-explore-count-data.md

 titanic %>%
   explore(Age, n = n)
 ```
-we can visually explore the relationship between a variable and a target:
+We can visually explore the relationship between a variable and a target:

 ```R
 titanic %>%